 What ivonescimab trials are currently recruiting?

-71 recruiting interventional ivonescimab trials as of May 2026 (plus 59 not-yet-recruiting in setup), including 10 Phase 3 pivotal studies.
-Indication leaders are SCLC (15 trials), NSCLC (11), colorectal (7), triple-negative breast (7), HCC (6), head and neck (6), pancreatic (5), cervical and gynecologic (4), sarcoma (4), gastric/GEJ (3), plus mesothelioma, RCC, nasopharyngeal, and bladder cancers.
-Most trials are sponsored or led from China; Summit is running additional global Phase 3 trials outside Greater China.
+62 recruiting interventional ivonescimab trials as of June 2026 (plus 58 not-yet-recruiting in setup), including 10 Phase 3 pivotal studies.
+Indication leaders include NSCLC (HARMONi-7 vs pembrolizumab in 1L high PD-L1; + docetaxel post-IO Phase 3), SCLC (limited-stage consolidation Phase 3), colorectal (HARMONi-GI3 Phase 3 vs bevacizumab; 1L chemo Phase 3), triple-negative breast (1L nab-paclitaxel Phase 3), HCC, head and neck (R/M HNSCC Phase 3 vs pembrolizumab + AK117; ILLUMINE Phase 3 with ligufalimab), pancreatic, cervical and gynecologic, sarcoma, gastric/GEJ, plus mesothelioma, RCC, nasopharyngeal, bladder, and rare-tumor basket access (NCT06683846).
+Most trials are sponsored or led from China; Summit is running additional global Phase 3 trials (HARMONi-3, HARMONi-7, HARMONi-GI3, ILLUMINE) outside Greater China.

 What are the main side effects of ivonescimab?